hannahmetzler/hannahmetzler.github.io/cv.md

 ___

 ### Fellowships and Awards

 * **2018** End of thesis scholarship (3 month) from the [Department of Cognitive Science]https://cognition.ens.fr/en, École Normale Supérieure, Paris
 * **2013–2017** 4 year PhD scholarship from [École des Neurosciences Paris Île-de-France][ENP]
-**2013** Honorary certificate for excellent diploma thesis, Dr. Maria-Schaumayer-Stiftung, Austria **2013** Nomination for the honorary prize in science and research 2013, Austrian ministry for science and research **2007–2013** 6 excellence scholarships from University of Vienna **2011** Joint Study scholarship for exchange semester in Canada, University of Vienna
+* **2013** Honorary certificate for excellent diploma thesis, Dr. Maria-Schaumayer-Stiftung, Austria
+* **2013** Nomination for the honorary prize in science and research 2013, Austrian ministry for science and research
+* **2007–2013** 6 excellence scholarships from University of Vienna
+* **2011** Joint Study scholarship from University of Vienna for an exchange semester in Montreal, Canada

 [ENP]: (http://www.paris-neuroscience.fr/en/enp)
 [SCAN]: (https://scan-psy.univie.ac.at/)